Donald Trump Is Obsessed With Elton John, Weirdly Fixated On Breaking Rock Star’s Arena Attendance Records

 What Trump did not mention is that tickets to his rallies are free, while attendance at an Elton John performance can cost fans a substantial sum.

-Nonetheless, Trump has not been cured of his Elton John obsession, according to the Times report, which revealed that Trump demands after every rally to know whether his attendance bested the top attendance at a John concert at the same venue, even taking to his Twitter account as recently as last month, after a rally at SNHU Arena in New Hampshire, to gleefully announce that he had broken the arena’s attendance record set by Elton John 18 years ago.
+Nonetheless, Trump has not been cured of his Elton John obsession.
+According to the Times report, Trump demands after every rally to know whether his attendance bested the top attendance at a John concert at the same venue.
+He took to his Twitter account as recently as last month, after a rally at SNHU Arena in New Hampshire, to gleefully announce that he had broken the arena’s attendance record set by John 18 years ago.

 But Trump’s fixation on the “Bennie and the Jets” singer extended beyond his sense of competition with John’s concert attendance figures.
 According to Associated Press reporter Jonathan Lemire, Trump blasted John’s recordings at “eardrum-rupturing decibels” on his private jet during the 2016 campaign.

-According to Lemire, Trump would play John’s hit “Tiny Dancer” single “again and again and again” to prevent his campaign staff members from sleeping on the plane, “because he thinks sleeping is a sign of weakness,” Lemire said on the MSNBC Morning Joe program, as quoted by the news site Raw Story.
+Trump would reportedly play John’s hit “Tiny Dancer” single “again and again and again” to prevent his campaign staff members from sleeping on the plane, “because he thinks sleeping is a sign of weakness,” Lemire said on the MSNBC Morning Joe program, as quoted by the news site Raw Story.